35 Best Places to Volunteer with Kids [Volunteer Opportunities in Kansas City]

 Jewish Family Services

-Volunteering with Jewish Family Services means lending a helping hand and improving the lives of the thousands of people that they serve each year.
-Their organization assists people in all walks of life and all religions.
+This organization assists people from all walks of life and all religions.
 Started in 1901, the Jewish Family Services program aids our community members who are struggling with crisis situations or challenges in everyday life in a variety of ways.

 How to support Jewish Family Services: